Adrian-Jablonski/React-Course/Advanced-React/README.md

 ```

+### Enzyme testing
+- yarn add --dev enzyme
+- Used for shallow testing

 ## Server Side Rendering of React Components
 - Used for better performance and in case JavaScript is disabled in browser